smly/ume/README.md

 Bootstrapping
 -------------

-UME requires very strict dependencies, so setting up a new virtual environment for UME is recommended:
+Ume requires very strict dependencies, so setting up a new virtual environment for Ume is recommended:

 ```
 $ pwd